Bob Wills Is Still the King

-"Bob Wills Is Still the King" is a song written and performed by American country music artist Waylon Jennings, as a tribute of sorts to the Western swing icon Bob Wills.
+"Bob Wills Is Still the King" is a song written and performed by American country music artist Waylon Jennings, as a tribute to the Western swing musician Bob Wills.

-It is known in two forms.
-A live recording of the song was released in June 1975 as the concluding track on the album Dreaming My Dreams, and then appeared in August 1975 as the B-side of "Are You Sure Hank Done It This Way", the second single from the album.
-By early November, the A-side had risen to number one on the country singles chart, but the B-side gained considerable airplay as well, enough so that Billboard listed it as a two-sided hit whereas Cashbox showed it with just the A-side listed.
-A studio version of the song was released in March 1976 on the Mackintosh & T.J. film soundtrack album.
+There are two main versions of the song.
+A live recording of the song was released in June 1975 as the closing track on the album Dreaming My Dreams, and then appeared in August 1975 as the A-side of "Are You Sure Hank Done It This Way", the second single from the album.
+By early November, the B-side had risen to number one on the country singles chart, but the A-side gained considerable airplay as well, enough so that Billboard listed it as a two-sided hit whereas Cashbox showed it with just the B-side listed.
+A studio version of the song was released in March 1976 on the Mackintosh & T.J. film soundtrack.

 The exact meaning of the song, which also alludes to Jennings' fellow outlaw country star Willie Nelson, has been the subject of considerable commentary.
-Nonetheless "Bob Wills Is Still the King" continues to be a staple at classic country radio stations and the satellite radio channel Willie's Roadhouse, for example, plays both versions of the song.
+Nonetheless "Bob Wills Is Still the King" continues to be a staple at classic country radio stations and the satellite radio channel Willie's Roadhouse plays both versions of the song.
 The live version is included in Classic Country Music: A Smithsonian Collection, a multi-volume set of recordings released by the Smithsonian Institution in 1990 that contains 100 tracks deemed to be significantly important to the history of country music.